 "I am a firm believer in small Government.
 People and communities should be left alone by Whitehall which too often tries to impose a one size fits all approach to life.
 I trust teachers, health workers, police and parents to know what is best for them.
 Government should be in the business of rewarding aspiration and not in the business of protecting privilege.
 It should stand up for those who live by the rules".

-Ben Wallace and his wife Liza have three young children and he has been the Member of Parliament for Wyre and Preston North since May 2010.
+Ben Wallace and his family live in Lancashire and he has been the Member of Parliament for Wyre and Preston North since May 2010.

 After leaving school at eighteen, Ben did a short stint as a Ski Instructor in Austria before entering the Royal Military Academy, Sandhurst.
 He was commissioned into the Scots Guards at twenty and he has also worked in the aerospace industry.